-New London Architecture’s latest annual Tall Buildings Survey, launched Tuesday morning, illustrated both the continuing proliferation of buildings reaching 20 storeys and higher in the capital and factors that might be starting to inhibit it.
+New London Architecture’s latest annual Tall Buildings Survey, launched this morning, illustrated both the continuing proliferation of buildings reaching 20 storeys and higher in the capital and factors that might be starting to inhibit it.

 Introducing the survey, which was launched at NLA’s temporary gallery space at Westfield Stratford City, next to the Queen Elizabeth Olympic Park, curator-in-chief Peter Murray noted differing interpretations of the latest findings, with a Financial Times headline proclaiming that developers are scaling back “tower block” projects in the capital because of rising costs while Construction Enquirer reported tall building plans in London hitting “record levels”.

 The survey’s headline figures, which cover the calendar year 2021 and include both residential and commercial structures, show both a continuing decrease in applications for tall buildings – 72 compared with 117 in 2018 – and an increase in full permissions to 98, which is the highest annual figure on record.

 Construction starts also rose compared with 2020, though the total of 29 was still significantly down on the period from 2014 to 2019.
 There were 34 completions of tall buildings in 2021, which was similar to the two previous years, and the number is expected to increase to 46 in 2022.
 The overall tall building pipeline contains 583 projects, just four fewer than in 2020, of which 70 per cent are residential.

 Presenting the survey, Stuart Baillie, head of planning at real estate consultancy Knight Frank, NLA’s partner in the project, highlighted permissions and starts as the areas most at risk in current circumstances, with an array of factors having an effect on consented schemes “that aren’t necessarily moving towards implementation”.